-The Weather Channel App is also known to collect and distribute user information including manually submitted information in order to display relative user weather information.
+The Weather Channel App is also known to collect and distribute user information, including manually submitted online information.
+It claims to use this information to display relevant weather statistics.
 Some information collected is considered anonymous and includes your location, gender, and year of birth, and other information collected by Weather.com is considered personally identifiable information (PII).

 The Weather Channel App will collect your information when you: